Badlands National Park: Visitor services

 View of the badlands from the Cedar Pass Campground.

 Badlands National Park has two campgrounds for overnight visits – Cedar Pass and Sage Creek Campgrounds.
 Cedar Pass lodge offers accommodations in modern cabins and full-service dining.
 The Ben Reifel Visitor Center within the park offers a bookstore, special programs, and museum exhibits.
 The White River Visitors center in the park's South Unit offers information about the region's Lakota heritage.
 Badlands National Park has established hiking trails, including Cliff Shelf Nature Trail (located near Ben Reifel Visitor Center), Door Trail, Notch Trail, and Window Trail.

 The Badlands Wilderness covers about one fourth of the park and was designated in 1976.
 There are no designated trails and camping is permitted anywhere in what is considered to be the largest undisturbed mixed-prairie rangeland remaining in the U.S. As this wilderness is managed by the National Park Service, hunting is not permitted.
 U.S. Wilderness Areas do not allow motorized or mechanized vehicles, including bicycles.
 Although camping and fishing are allowed with proper permit, no roads or buildings are constructed and there is also no logging or mining, in compliance with the 1964 Wilderness Act.

 Climate

 According to the Köppen climate classification system, Badlands National Park has a hot-summer humid continental climate (Dfa).
+Summers are hot and dry with occasional thunderstorms, and winters are cold.
+The wettest month is June, and the driest are December and January.
+At the park's Interior station, recorded temperatures have ranged from a high of 114 F to a low of -31 F, and annual precipitation averages 19.6 in.